I love the look of liner on my waterline. And Mac’s Technakohl Eyeliner goes on smoothly and is richly pigmented. Plus, it stays put for hours on end.

 Natural Eyeliner Swaps

 I always assumed that the little bit of redness and tearing I experienced with eyeliner was due to my contacts or tiredness after a long day.
 But after switching to high-quality natural eyeliner, I no longer have that problem.
-Here’s the eyeliners that I’ve tried and loved:
+Here are the eyeliners that I’ve tried and loved:

 - Antonym | Eye Pencil, $19.
 Smooth application with rich pigmentation.
 Available in black.
 Read a review or buy it here.